Get to Know Vine Jet

 Leisure time activities include reading, hiking, kayaking, traveling with his spouse, Jani, assisting former students with currency requirements, and coming to terms with his Border Collie, Cooper.

-Patrick Valenzuela, GIV Pilot
+Patrick Valenzuela, GIV Captain

 Patrick Valenzuela has been flying professionally since 2004.
 He holds an Airline Transport Pilot Certificate and has over 6,000 accident- and incident-free hours.
 He is type rated in the G-IV, EMB-135/145, as well as SIC in the CL-65, CL-600, and Citation II.
 Patrick has numerous hours in light twin-engine and single-engine aircraft.